6 Things That Will Change The Way You Buy Spices

 Specialty Shops can Help

 The right spice can make or break a recipe.
 And unless you’re a self-proclaimed spice expert, you likely need a little help determining the difference between Korintje cinnamon and Ceylon cinnamon.
 That’s where a specialty spice shop comes in.
 Staff members at these stores can help explain what a specific spice is used for, recommend spice varieties and guide your recipe in the right direction.
+Here are a few tips to help you buy cheap spices.

 Proper Storage is Key